Triglycerides and Diabetes

-What are triglycerides?
+Triglycerides and Diabetes have a connection but first, what are triglycerides?
 They are a specific type of fat in your bloodstream.
 They are used as energy by your body.
 Triglycerides and diabetes do not go together.
-Some are good for your health but high levels could increase your risk for type 2 diabetes and heart disease.
+Some are good for your health, but high levels could increase your risk for type 2 diabetes and heart disease.
+High triglycerides can be an issue for sure!

 They may also indicate a metabolic syndrome which is defined as a combination of low HDL, excess fat around the mid section, high blood sugar, high triglycerides, and high blood pressure.
 This can indicate an above normal risk for diabetes, stroke, and heart disease.
 You want to know which foods lower triglycerides.
 You also want to avoid the foods that increase the levels too.